Hello World

 Use static for class-level fields and methods.

-Instead of managing new/delete manually, use a smart allocation strategy.
+Instead of managing new/delete manually, use a smart allocation qualifier.
+All three qualifiers work on both structs and classes.

 process() {